 the review process — there should be a single review pathway for all veterans’ compensation and rehabilitation decisions (the VEA and MRCA review pathway would apply for the DRCA, box 11) comprising reconsideration, review and resolution by the VRB, formal merits review by the AAT and judicial reviews.
 The role of the VRB should be modified to provide enhanced dispute resolution processes.
 It should no longer be a determinative body.

-The review system is simply a product of an appalling process system which is completely ill-disciplined plus poorly skilled staff.
+The review system is simply a product of an appalling process system which is completely ill-disciplined plus poorly skilled staff who know they will be appealed with a high chance of the claim being accepted … so why bother?
+Just keep your processing stats up and don’t worry about the end result..

 On page 39 the Commission head a section: ‘Two compensation and rehabilitation schemes’.